 - Weak social media profile: A catfisher’s social media profile will not be convincing.
 It will either be incomplete or be completely new.
 His/her friend list will not be long and posts on his/her profile will be meagre

-- Would avoid meeting you face-to-face: Even after chatting with you for months, he/she will make excuses to not meet you in person and will also avoid video chats.
-The catfisher might agree to meet or video chat with you, but he/she will definitely ditch the plan at the last minute
+- Would avoid meeting you face-to-face: Even after chatting with you for months, they will make excuses to not meet you in person and will also avoid video chats.
+The catfisher might agree to meet or video chat with you, but will definitely ditch the plan at the last minute

 - Does not take time to get serious: A catfisher might get serious about the relationship with you too soon.
-He/she will shower you with declarations of undying love and even propose to you after just a few weeks or months of chatting
+They will shower you with declarations of undying love and even propose to you after just a few weeks or months of chatting

-- Gut feeling: Deep down in your heart, you get feeling that something is definitely wrong with this person, and you must trust your instincts
+- Gut feeling: Deep down in your heart, you get the feeling that something is definitely wrong with this person, and you must trust your instincts

 1. Keep your social media profiles well protected

-All social media websites have certain top-notch security settings which you must take advantage of.
+“All social media websites have certain top-notch security settings which you must take advantage of.
 Review your privacy settings every month and make sure your personal data is well protected.
-Always be cautious of what information you share on your social media profiles.
+Always be cautious of what information you share on your social media profiles,” says Dhruv.

 2. Do not divulge any private and confidential information to anyone

-Even if you have been talking to a person for a very long time, it does not mean that you share with him/her every detail about your life.
-Ensure that you do not divulge information, especially confidential information like bank account details, home address, etc. to someone you have met online and not in real life.
+“Even if you have been talking to a person for a very long time, it does not mean that you share every detail about your life with them.
+Ensure that you do not divulge information, especially confidential information like bank account details, home address, etc. to someone you have met online and not in real life,” advises Dhruv.

 4. Explore the person’s social media profiles smartly

 If the person hardly uses social media accounts, the profiles have a short friend list, few or no tagged photographs, no pictures with friends and family or everyday whereabouts, few posts, then something is definitely suspicious.
-So explore the profiles carefully for any of these signs.

-In order to avoid being a victim of catfishing, you must always use reputed dating websites and applications.
-Use the ones which allow you to report suspicious dating profiles so that you can not only save yourself but also others from the catfishers.
+In order to avoid being a victim of catfishing, you must always use reputed dating apps and websites.
+“Use the ones which allow you to report suspicious dating profiles so that you can not only save yourself but also others from the catfishers.

 6. Verify the information you gather through a background check

-The moment you feel a little doubtful about the person you are dating online, you must take steps to get a background check done on him/her.
+The moment you feel a little doubtful about the person you are dating online, you must take steps to get a background check done on them.
 This is important to get rid of all suspicions and start a serious relationship based on full faith and trust.